IAMAl/Readings-in-Computer-Architectures/README.md

 - "International Technology Roadmap for Semiconductors", Semiconductor Industry Association, 2001

 - "The future of wires", R. Ho, K.W.
 Mai, M.A.
-Horowitz, Proceedings of the IEEE (Volume: 89, Issue: 4, April 2001)
+Horowitz, Proceedings of the IEEE, Volume: 89, Issue: 4, April 2001

 ### 5.2.
 Networks-on-Chip